128technology/docs/docs/config_domain-based_web_filter.md

 exit
 ```

-### Create Child Services
+### Create the Child Service

 The child service classifies the traffic and provides the option to filter different domains and categories.
-We will create two services, the second will be filtered out (denied).

-#### Create the first service
+#### Create the child service

-1. In the Services window, select ADD.
-2. Name the first service `netflix.internet`
-3. On the Service screen, verify that Enabled is set to **true**.
-4. Set share service routes to **true**.
-5. Scroll down to Domain Name and enter the domain name using a wildcard to allow identification of all domain names; `*.netflix.com`.
-6. In the Domain Name Category field, click ADD and select/add the domain category, Entertainment.

-#### Create the second service, the one to be filtered
 1. In the Services panel, select ADD.
 2. Create a new service, `adult.internet`.
 3. On the Service screen, verify that Enabled is set to **true**.